 I am interested in a wide variety of disciplines within Statistics.
-These include, but are not limited to, maximum likelihood estimation, exponential family theory, generalized linear models, envelope methodology, conformal prediction, causal inference, bootstrap techniques, and multivariate statistics.
+These include, but are not limited to, maximum likelihood estimation, exponential family theory, generalized linear models, envelope methodology, causal inference, bootstrap techniques, and multivariate statistics.
 I am generally interested in the tradeoffs between robustness and efficiency in estimation.
 My CV is attached here.

 Daniel J. Eck, R. Dennis Cook, Christopher Nachtsheim, and Thomas A. Albrecht (2020).
 Multivariate Design of Experiments for Engineering Dimensional Analysis.
 Technometrics, 62, 1, 6-20.
 (Winner of the Jack Youden prize for Best Expository Paper in Technometrics)

 Daniel J. Eck (2020).
 Challenging nostalgia and performance metrics in baseball.
 Chance, 33, 1, 16-25.
 Reproducible technical report here.
 Shiny app here.
 FanGraphs article here.